microsoft/community-content/README.md

  - Ensure you’re listed as a speaker for the event and have the URL to the event handy.
 You’ll need it for the next step.

-2. **Register** to promote your event using the URL here: https://aka.ms/RegisterSeasonofAgents
+2. **Register** to promote your event using the URL here: https://aka.ms/RegisterEventSeasonofAI

- -	The free gift offer ends on June 13, 2025, at 9:00 AM Pacific Daylight Time, or while supplies last (whichever comes first).
- -	Within 2-5 business days of submitting your registration form, you will receive an email from Azure-Tech-Groups azure-tech-groups@microsoft.com to let you know if you are eligible.
+ -	We have reached the limit of our free gifts.
+Thank you for your response!

 3.	**Prepare** and deliver your talk 🗣️
  -	Find [prepared Microsoft Season of Agents content-in-a-box](https://github.com/microsoft/community-content/tree/main/S4-SeasonOfAgents) here on GitHub.